xphobia404/Generate-SNAP/README.md

     "privateKey": "",     // Your private key (base64 encoded)
-    "accessToken": "",    // Access token, if available "uri": "",            // Target URI for the request "body": {}            // Additional data to include in the request body }
+    "accessToken": "",    // Access token, if available "uri": "",            // Target URI for the request "body": {}            // Data to include in the request body }
 ```